ili101/Invoke-OdinApi/README.md

 Execute Odin "Operations Automation" and "Business Automation" API commands from PowerShell.<br>
 Can execute API commands and decode the response or generate a request XML

+####Warning!
+This module is shipped "as is", I did not fully tested it, Neither I nor anyone else responsible for any loss or damage resulting from using the code in this module.

 ####BA
 * Supports all data types: i4(int),double,"string"
 * Decode Base64 fault
-* Extract the Result from the response XML
+* Convert the Result to a Powershell Object from the response XML

 ####OA
 * Supports all data types: int,bigint,string,boolean,base64,struct,array
+* Convert the Result to a Powershell Object from the response XML

 ### How to use
 Download https://github.com/ili101/Invoke-OdinApi/archive/master.zip<br>